PetervanLunteren/EcoAssist/README.md

 Opening EcoAssist for the first time will take a bit longer than usual due to script compiling.
 Have patience, all subsequent times will be better.

 #### Windows installation
+1. EcoAssist requires the software packages Git and Anaconda to be installed on your device.
+You can install them at [gitforwindows.org](https://gitforwindows.org/) and [anaconda.com](https://www.anaconda.com/).
+During the installations you can leave all options as the default.
+Just take note of the destination folders (e.g., `C:\ProgramData\anaconda3` and `C:\Program Files\Git`).
+You'll have to specify these paths later on.
-1. Download [this file](https://PetervanLunteren.github.io/EcoAssist/install.bat) and double-click it.
+2. Download [this file](https://PetervanLunteren.github.io/EcoAssist/install.bat) and double-click it.
 If that doesn't work, you can drag and drop it in a command prompt window and press enter.
-2. If you've executed it with admin rights, it will be installed for all users.
+3. If you've executed it with admin rights, it will be installed for all users.
 If you don't have admin rights, you will be prompted if you'd still like to enter an admin password, or proceed with the non-admin install - which will make EcoAssist available for your user only.
+4. Enter the paths to the Git and Anaconda folders when prompted.
-3. When the installation is finished, there will be a shortcut file in your `Downloads` folder.
+5. When the installation is finished, there will be a shortcut file in your `Downloads` folder.
 You are free to move this file to a more convenient location.
 EcoAssist will open when double-clicked.

 #### Mac installation
 1. Download and open [this file](https://PetervanLunteren.github.io/EcoAssist/install.command).
 Some computers can be quite reluctant when having to open command files downloaded from the internet.
 You can circumvent trust issues by opening it with right-click > open > open.
 If that still doesn't work, you can change the file permissions by opening a new terminal window and copy-pasting the following commands.